weijuey/tp/docs/DeveloperGuide.md

 ![ImportanceState0](images/high-importance-flag/ImportanceState0.png)

 Step 2.
 The user executes `impt 1` command to change the high importance status of the 1st person in the address book.
-The `impt` command executes and determines the current `highImportanceStatus` of the contact (which in this case is `NOT_FAVOURITE`).
-It then calls the private helper method `createFavouritedPerson` to create a copy of the target contact, except with their `highImportanceStatus` now pointing to the opposite `highImportanceStatus` value (which will be `HIGH_IMPORTANCE`).
+The `impt` command executes and determines the current `highImportanceStatus` of the contact (which in this case is `NOT_HIGH_IMPORTANCE`).
+It then calls the private helper method `createHighImportancePerson` to create a copy of the target contact, except with their `highImportanceStatus` now pointing to the opposite `highImportanceStatus` value (which will be `HIGH_IMPORTANCE`).

 ![ImportanceState1](images/high-importance-flag/ImportanceState1.png)